shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 app = FastAPI(title="Iris Classifier API", description="API for Iris classification using ML", version="1.0")
 ```

-Next, we set up loggong for our API as well, to ensure we can see WHEN something went wrong, in case something does go wrong.
+Next, we set up logging for our API as well, to ensure we can see WHEN something went wrong, in case something does go wrong.

 ```python
 # Initialize logging